Clarenceho2016/wills-home-production/src/pages/privacy/index.md

 If you believe that any information we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please contact us by email.
 We rely in part upon clients advising us when their personal information changes.
 We will respond to any request within a reasonable time.
 We will endeavour to promptly correct any information found to be inaccurate, incomplete or out of date.

 If you believe that we have breached the Australian Privacy Principles and wish to make a complaint about that breach, please contact us by email setting out details of the breach.
-We will promptly investigate your complaint and respond to you in writing setting out the outcome of our investigation, what steps we propose to take to remedy the breach and any other action we will take to deal with your complaint.
+We will promptly investigate your complaint and respond to you in writing setting out the outcome of our investigation, what steps we propose to take to remedy the breach and any other action we will take to deal with your complaint.<br><br>
 To unsubscribe from our e-mail database, or opt out of communications, please contact us using the details below.

 ## 6. Storage and Security

 We are committed to ensuring that the information you provide is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.<br><br>
 No information transmitted over the Internet can be guaranteed to be secure.
 We cannot guarantee the security of any information that you transmit to us, or receive from us.
 The transmission and exchange of information is carried out at your own risk.
-Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that personal information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.
+Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that personal information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.<br><br>

 ## 7. Cookies & Web Beacons

 We may use cookies on this Site from time to time.
 Cookies are text files placed in your computer's browser to store your preferences.
 Cookies, by themselves, do not tell us your e-mail address or other personally identifiable information.
-However, once you choose to furnish the Site with personally identifiable information, this information may be linked to the data stored in the cookie.
+However, once you choose to furnish the Site with personally identifiable information, this information may be linked to the data stored in the cookie.<br><br>
 We may use web beacons on this Site from time to time.
 Web beacons or clear .gifs are small pieces of code placed on a web page to monitor the visitors’ behaviour and collect data about the visitors viewing a web page.
 For example, web beacons can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page.

 ## 8. Links to other websites